akeneo/Dockerfiles/Docs/getting-started.md

 You can notice than the mapping of the ports or of the volumes works the same way: first you provide the one of your own machine, then in second you provide the one of the Docker container.

 By mapping the port 80 of the container `apache` to your port 8080, you can access the PHP application in your web browser at the URL `localhost:8080` (you can of course choose another port).

+### Special note about composer

+In the above example, the composer home folder inside the container is ensured to be `/home/docker/composer` and shared with your own host machine.
+If you have not installed `composer` on your host machine, then you can choose whatever folder you want.
+However, if you have and use `composer` on your host, then check first where this home folder is.
+You can find more information in [composer documentation](https://getcomposer.org/doc/03-cli.md#composer-home) about it.